kabisa/maji/docs/upgrade_guide.md

 This means that your app has to update from Marionette 2.4.4 to 3.1.0.
 The `Maji.bus` (using `backbone.wreqr`) is also removed in favor of using `backbone.radio`.

-Marionette has an [upgrade guide available online](http://marionettejs.com/docs/v3.1.0/upgrade.html), to find pointers not covered in this guide.
+Marionette has an [upgrade guide available online][marionette-upgrade], to find pointers not covered in this guide.

 The best way to start is to checkout the updated example app.